Abereiddy Bay, Pembrokeshire

 It is famous for graptolite fossils, especially the "tuning fork" variety: Didymograptus murchisoni.

-There is a free car park at the beach and seasonal public facilities.
+There is a car park at the beach and seasonal public facilities.

 The black layered shale is the source of the graptolites.